minimaxir/imgmaker/README.md

 i = imgmaker()
 ```

-imgmaker contains built-in templates (you can view all the templates in the corresponding folder, with READMEs for each one).
-We'll use the [Hero](imgmaker/templates/hero) template; the default used if no template is specified.
+imgmaker contains built-in templates (you can view all the templates in the documentation, with specs/usage tutorials for each one).
+We'll use the [Hero](https://imgmaker.minimaxir.com/hero/) template; the default used if no template is specified.

 ```python
 i.generate()